ZayyirUlric/discordpy-dgens-bot/README.md

-# discordpy-dgens-bot
 The bot has some basic functions, mostly for entertainment.
+The bot was made using the discord-py, csv, asyncio, and time Python libraries.

 To use, replace the following:
 <TOKEN> with your bot's token.
 <PREFIX> with your preferred prefix.
 <PATH_TO_DIR> with where your python script is.

-The DGENs Bot Command List
+# The DGENs Bot Command List and Description
 ------------------------------------------------------------

-global prefix == MM

-Commands Available
+## Commands Available
 ------------------------------------------------------------
 remindme      -> tags user after X hours
        ---> MMremindme "<hours>/<message>"